Shevlin Park: History

-Central Oregon is located on the ancestral lands of indigenous tribes including the Warm Springs, Wasco, and Paiute peoples that today comprise the Confederated Tribes of Warm Springs.
 John C. Frémont camped in what is now the southern area of the park in his 1843 expedition.

 The space where he and his men camped was dedicated to the explorer and named Fremont Meadow.

 The City of Bend, Oregon, was founded in 1904, and lumber businessman Tom Shevlin donated the land to the city in 1919.

 The park was then established in 1921 by the City of Bend and named after the donor.
 It has been managed by the Bend Park and Recreation District since 1974.

 In 2019, Hixon Crossing Bridge located in the park was dismantled.
 The original abutments were constructed in 1917, and in the 1990s, the Walt Disney Company built walls and a roof over the bridge to feature it in the 1993 film Homeward Bound: The Incredible Journey.
 In 2018, the Bend Park and Recreation district decided the bridge was to be removed to improve the riparian and shoreline habitats, given that another bridge was only 500 feet downstream.